sarthak-p/sarthak-p/README.md

 #### More About Me
 - 🌍 I look forward to challenges and opportunities
-- 🏋🏽 I enjoy exercise, movies, people, and nature
+- 🏋🏽 I enjoy exercise, movies, nature, and people